ludmylaalmeida/ants-and-doodlebugs/README.md

 ## 🚨 Forking this repo

 <p>This code cannot be used for college assignments.
-I value keeping this code on github as part of my portfolio, but as you all know, _**plagiarism is bad**_.
+I value keeping this code on github as part of my portfolio, but as you all know, <b>plagiarism is bad</b>.
 I spent a non-negligible amount of effort developing and designing this project and I am proud of it!
 All I ask is to not claim this effort as your own.</p>